 One such project is Learning Ships.
 This project helps business and industry volunteers work with local schools, helping young people to celebrate and communicate their passion for learning.
 Learning Ships helps young people experience their heritage and introduces children to the vast range of exciting opportunities available for their future through interacting with parts of their local environment that saw dramatic changes in the past and that are facing dramatic changes in the future.

 Initially a reading and numeracy project which links businesses to schools to give students one-to-one help, Ablaze now also helps with the governance of schools.
 Ablaze is a charity driven by businesses in the Bristol area that aims to develop sustainable partnerships between businesses and schools.
 Through core and bespoke programmes Ablaze provides structured volunteering opportunities to raise aspiration, attainment and achievement in young people from disadvantaged areas.

 Despite the business case for diversity at board level, companies in the UK are yet to capitalise on the competitive advantage that it brings.
-This is highlighted in the Parker Review into the Ethnic Diversity of UK Boards in 2016, which called the a?en(on to the disproportionately low representa(on of UK citizen directors of colour across the FTSE 100.
+This is highlighted in the Parker Review into the Ethnic Diversity of UK Boards in 2016, which called the attention to the disproportionately low representation of UK citizen directors of colour across the FTSE 100.
 The review noted the significant need for corporate Britain to reflect the society it represents.
-It is on this basis that the programme, On Board, has been developed to help companies diversify in a way that supports growth and financial prosperity for shareholders and the UK economy as a whole.
+It is on this basis that the programme, Be On Board, has been developed to help companies diversify in a way that supports growth and financial prosperity for shareholders and the UK economy as a whole.